forgotten-pillar/ai-subtitles-translation/README.md

 - **language**: The name of the target language written in English (e.g., "Spanish", "French", "German")

 - **bible_verse_translation**: Specifies which Bible translation to use when translating biblical content.
-  - If the specified translation exists in the target language, and it is known to AI, the AI will use it directly
+  - If the specified translation exists in the target language, the AI will use it directly
   - If the translation doesn't exist, the AI will translate the text from the original source language
   - Example: "Reina-Valera 1960" for Spanish, "Luther Bibel 2017" for German